Media reactions to the 2010 Gaza flotilla raid: Israel

 Israeli media, which had initially supported the IDF action and corroborated the IDF account of the incident, later criticized the operation as having been badly handled.
 Haaretz said that the Israeli army had fallen into a trap set by the flotilla organizers.
 While Israeli soldiers were supported, the government was chastised for putting Israel in a compromising situation.

 The Israeli newspaper Haaretz had a headline initially reading "Botched raid on Free Gaza Flotilla", the online headline was later changed to "Israel fears diplomatic backlash in wake of Gaza flotilla deaths", while Maariv went with "Flotilla Fiasco".

 Israeli journalist Gideon Levy remarked in an opinion article, "Again Israel will pay a heavy diplomatic price, once which had not been considered ahead of time.
 Again, the Israeli propaganda machine has managed to convince only brainwashed Israelis, and once more no one asked the question: What was it for?
 Why were our soldiers thrown into this trap of pipes and ball bearings?
 What did we get out of it?"

 Turkey

-Ferhat Kentel from Taraf, compared the victims of the Gaza flotilla raid to Hrant Dink.
+Ferhat Kentel from Taraf, compared the victims of the raid to Hrant Dink.
 Soli Özel, an instructor of international relations at Istanbul Bilgi University, a columnist for Habertürk newspaper and a frequent contributor to The Washington Post's "Post Global" in Istanbul said:

 There is now civilian blood between the two countries.
 The natural arc of relations will have to change.

 Cüneyt Ülsever, a commentator in the daily Hürriyet, has criticized the İHH, saying, "People will understand very soon that the İHH is harming Turkey, and warned that the effect of the crisis would be to persuade the West that Turkey is aligning itself with the likes of Iran, Syria, Hamas and Hezbollah."